Mile Matić: Shooting spree

 On the morning of February 26, 1986, in Doboj, Matić met his sister's husband in his parents' apartment in a room he always kept locked up.
 They quarreled and fought.
-Matić hit his brother-in-law in the head with an iron, wrapped him in a sheet and blanket and shot him five times with a service pistol.
+Matić hit his brother-in-law in the head with a clothes iron, wrapped him in a sheet and blanket and shot him five times with a Zastava M57 service pistol.
 He then got into a taxi cab and killed the taxi driver near the Vranduk tunnel, with four shots to the head, and then threw his body into the Bosna River.
 He removed the taxi signs from the car and went to Zenica to work at the prison.
 He was seen in the cafeteria with one of his colleagues, with whom he rarely talked.
 They agreed to go to a nearby village to pick up the girls.
 Then they left and Matić shot the colleague in the head near the village of Jeline.
 After that, he left his body in the car, and hitchhiked to Zenica.

-At about 9 pm, Matić changed his clothes and took an M62 submachine gun, a pistol, and 300 bullets in a large bag from the prison.
+At about 9 pm, Matić changed his clothes and took an M62 submachine gun, another M57 pistol, and 300 bullets in a large bag from the prison.
 He then introduced himself as a municipal official, got into a taxi cab and put a heavy bag in the trunk.
 He asked the driver to take him to Vinkovci immediately.
 When they left the city, the driver began to suspect the identity of the passenger.
 Because of this, the driver tried to inform the police about his passenger at the gas station.
 Twenty kilometers later, on the road near Žepče, two police officers stopped a cab and asked the two to show their documents.
 They both got out of the car and when the taxi driver opened the trunk, Matić opened fire from two pistols.
 He killed one police officer, wounded the other and wounded the taxi driver.
 Matić then fled to Žepče and tried to hide in a barn.
 A policeman found Matić and the owner of the barn and took them to the police station.
 In front of the station, Matić pulled out a pistol but dropped it, then took out another one and aimed it at the policeman.
 The policemen fled inside the station and raised the alarm.
 Matić ran to the nearby church, put on a security guard's coat, left his bag in the barn and fled to Doboj.